syl3r86/gm-notes/README.md

+# About this fork
+I am not the author of this module.
+This is just a quick test to make it work on Foundry v.
+9.249

 # GM Notes

 A Foundry VTT Module to add GM-Only notes to entities (Actor, Items (including owned items), RollTable and JournalEntry).